mdalton87/newegg_graphics_card_tracker/README.md

-# This is primarily used to practice pulling graphics card pricing data from websites.
+# This repository will be used to practice pulling graphics card pricing data from websites.
 ## Initially pulling from Newegg, more to come.